Follow This Old House online:

 • Foundation: Without a gutter system, water will pool around the base of your home.
 Over time, this soil saturation can cause serious problems such as shifting, cracks, erosion, and flooding in your basement or crawl space.

 • Lawn: When water pools around your home, it affects more than just the foundation.
-Pooling water can increase the activity of pests such as mosquitoes, lawn grubs, and termites and lead to soil-related issues like root rot, dead grass, mold growth, and erosion.
+Pooling water can increase the activity of pests such as mosquitoes, lawn grubs, and termites, and lead to soil-related issues like root rot, dead grass, mold growth, and erosion.

 • Walls: Gutters prevent water from pouring down your walls.
 This system keeps your siding, internal walls, window and door frames, and utility entry points free of flowing water.

-When Are Gutters Optional?
+When Is Installing Gutters Optional?

-Gutter Problems and Solutions
+Common Gutter Problems and How To Fix Them

 Though gutters help prevent water damage, they can also create a few problems.
 Read over the most common gutter problems and their solutions below.

-How To Improve Gutters
+How To Improve Your Gutter System

 If you want to improve your gutter system by upgrading its materials, you must remove your old gutters and install new ones.
 The installation cost of new gutters will depend on the material you choose and the total linear feet of guttering you need.

-How To Maintain Gutters
+How To Maintain Your Gutters

 Gutters are necessary in most cases.
 However, if you want to know whether or not your new construction or home improvement project requires gutters, consider the property’s landscaping features, the climate, the overhang, and the foundation type.
 If you find that you do need gutters, we recommend that you get at least three quotes from reliable gutter installers to compare pricing and offerings.